 6. Big Data Graphics Spark also includes a distributed graph system called GraphX.
 Social networks, targeted advertising, and geo-location are just a few of the many applications that need big graphs.
-These can be computation intensive without the power of Spark.
+These can be computation-intensive without the power of Spark.

-7. Faster Batch Processing Batch processing takes a large dataset as input all at once, processes it, and writes a large output.
+7. Faster Batch Processing takes a large dataset as input all at once, processes it, and writes a large output.
 While Hadoop MapReduce handles batch processing, Spark can process batch jobs even faster.
 By reducing the number of writes and reads to disc, Spark is able to execute batch-processing jobs 10 to 100 times faster than the Hadoop MapReduce engine.

-8. Unified Big Data Analytics Once in-memory, data can be shared among iterative processing, interactive processing, streaming, graphics and batch computations.
+8. Unified Big Data Analytics Once in-memory, data can be shared among iterative processing, interactive processing, streaming, graphics, and batch computations.
 This unification presents a range of exciting possibilities for new and innovative Big Data applications that bridge previously separate workloads such as real-time and historical data analytics and top-down and bottom-up data exploration.
 Big data graphs are also great complements to machine learning and data mining applications.
-Unified Big Data Analytics also have the added advantage of reducing the need to build, manage and maintain separate processing systems for different computational needs.
+Unified Big Data Analytics also has the added advantage of reducing the need to build, manage and maintain separate processing systems for different computational needs.

 Why Apache Spark as a Service From Qubole?

 Understanding the value of Apache Spark projects in Big Data analytics, Qubole’s goal is to deliver the power of Spark to both technical and business Hadoop users.
 Qubole is offering Spark as a Service to help organizations run Spark on AWS.
-With this Service, we have integrated Spark into our Qubole Data Service (QDS) platform, allowing users to launch and provision Spark clusters and start running queries in minutes.
-Spark as a Service makes it easy to process and query data stored in Hive, HDFS, HBase and Amazon S3.
+With this service, we have integrated Spark into our Qubole Data Service (QDS) platform, allowing users to launch and provision Spark clusters and start running queries in minutes.
+Spark as a Service makes it easy to process and query data stored in Hive, HDFS, HBase, and Amazon S3.

-Importantly, in the future, any number of data sources can be accessed and their data easily combined with Spark.
+Importantly, in the future, any number of data sources can be accessed and their data easily be combined with Spark.
 For example, various SQL, NoSQL, and data sinks can be accessed from one interface, and their data can be combined and loaded into any of them (the latter is in development at the moment).
 QDS’ query editor and visual query builder give developers and data scientists an easy way to access Spark data with no specialized coding skills.

 Spark as a Service also offers lower cost and ease of use.
 It reduces the cloud-compute cost of running Spark on AWS using self-service auto-scaling to scale capacity up and down as needed without having to manually reconfigure resources.